Colosseum – Flavian Amphitheater, Rome

 The perimeter of the building was and still is, marked by 3 rows of 80 large arched openings each, and by a top wall with 40 smaller rectangular openings.
 From bottom to top, the three lower rows are framed by Tuscan, Ionic, and Corinthian columns respectively, the fourth with more simple pilaster strips.

 In the middle of the amphitheater stand the remains of an oval-shaped arena, whose major and minor axes were 86 meters and 54 meters long respectively, with an area roughly equal to that of 12 tennis courts.

-The structure above the ground of the Colosseum is composed of an array of travertine stone pillars connected by groin vaults (among the first ever built) made in the Roman precursor of modern concrete, the opus caementicium.
+The structure above the ground of the Colosseum is composed of an array of travertine stone pillars connected by groin vaults (among the first-ever built) made in the Roman precursor of modern concrete, the opus caementicium.
 The visible part of the building rests on a massive about 30-meter-thick and 13-meter-high ring-shaped foundation made in Roman concrete (for the most part), bricks, and various types of rock including travertine, basalt, and tuft.
-This sturdy structure explains why – despite its age, being built on a former lake bed, and several earthquakes – the amphitheater is still in rather good conditions, at least from a structural point of view.
+This sturdy structure explains why – despite its age, being built on a former lake bed, and several earthquakes – the amphitheater is still in a rather good condition, at least from a structural point of view.

 Not differently from today’s sports stadiums, the public accessed the tears of seats through a circulation system composed of side corridors, stairs, and passages called vomitoria (a quite ironic word roughly meaning pukers in Latin, alluding to the large crowd they “spewed” into the theater).

 To protect the public from bad weather and sunshine, the amphitheater’s cavea could be partially covered with a retractable annular fabric canopy, known as velarium, fastened to an array of timber beams located on the upper level of the building.

 The north side of the Colosseum gives the best idea of what the arena originally looked like; photo courtesy of Roma Capitale Press Office

 A general plan of the Colosseum from a recent survey; image courtesy of MIBACT